Watch our video on extrinsic value and its importance when trading options.

 However, your risk goes up a lot.
 The profit potential is limited as well.
 You want to purchase options contracts with a lot of time value.
 For example, an out of the money contract that is a couple months from expiration has more extrinsic value than one with 5 days to expiration.

 Implied volatility is another factor that affects extrinsic value.
 Implied volatility maps out how much a stock can move in a certain amount of time.
 Read our post about the implied volatility formula.

 The more implied volatility increases, the more the extrinsic value increases.
 As a trader, you want volatility.
 It means a stock is going to move.
 When a stock moves, you can profit or lose.
-It depends on if you’ve made the correct trade.
-We teach trading live each day in our trade rooms.
+It depends on if you've made the correct trade.
+We teach stock market training live each day in our trade rooms.
 Check out our trading service to learn more.

 There are many different ways to make money trading options.
 Spreads are the safest way to trade them especially if you're trading options for a living.
 However, you can day trade options which can be a great way to make a profit without putting up a lot of capital.